Yemeni revolution: Power-transfer deal

 On 23 November 2011, Saleh flew to Riyadh in Saudi Arabia to sign the Gulf Co-operation Council plan for political transition, which he had previously spurned.
 Upon signing the document, he agreed to legally transfer the powers of the presidency to his deputy, Vice President Abdrabbuh Mansur Hadi within 30 days and formally step down by the presidential elections on 21 February 2012, in exchange of immunity from prosecution for him and his family.

 On 21 January 2012, the Assembly of Representatives of Yemen approved the immunity law.
 It also nominated Vice President Hadi as its candidate for the upcoming presidential election.
 Saleh left Yemen on the next day to seek medical treatment in the United States, and is reportedly seeking exile in Oman.

 A presidential election was held in Yemen on 21 February 2012.
 With a report claims that it has 65 percent of its turnout, Hadi won 99.8% of the vote.
-Abd Rabbuh Mansur al-Hadi was taken the oath of office in Yemen's parliament on 25 February 2012.
-Saleh returned home at the same day to attend Hadi's presidency inauguration.
-After months of protests, Saleh had resigned from the presidency and formally transfer power to his successor, marking the end of his 33-year rule.
-As part of the agreement, al-Hadi will oversee the drafting of a new constitution and serve only two years, until new parliamentary and presidential elections are held in 2014.
+Abd Rabbuh Mansur al-Hadi took the oath of office in Yemen's parliament on 25 February 2012.
+Saleh returned home on the same day, but did not attend Hadi's swearing-in ceremony.
+Two days later, Saleh resigned from the presidency on 27 February 2012 and formally transferred power to his successor, marking the end of his 33-year rule.
+As part of the agreement, al-Hadi would have overseen the drafting of a new constitution and serve only two years, until new parliamentary and presidential elections were to be held in 2014.